pmbot-io/pmbot-docs/src/data/docs/31-package-managers/04-ruby.md

 # Ruby

+Requires `pmbot/bot` **v1.10.0+**.

 To use this plugin, you will have to make sure the `bundle` CLI is available in the environment.
-Our `pmbot/bot:ruby` Docker image embeds Composer Ruby 2.7 and Bundler 2.1.4.
+Our `pmbot/bot:ruby` Docker image embeds Ruby 2.7 and Bundler 2.1.4.

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>